Polymer/old-docs-site/app/2.0/start/quick-tour.md

 Polymer makes it simple to create web components, declaratively.

-New web developers can simply add custom HTML elements on a web page with markdown.
+New web developers can simply add custom HTML elements on a web page with markup.
 It’s just like using the HTML tags you’re already familiar with:

 ```html